css-modules/generic-names/readme.md

 generic-names
 =============

 Helper for building generic names, similar to webpack.
-Designed to be used with [postcss-modules-scope](https://github.com/css-modules/postcss-modules-scope).
+Designed to be used with [postcss&#x2011;modules&#x2011;scope](https://github.com/css-modules/postcss-modules-scope).

+Uses [interpolateName](https://github.com/webpack/loader-utils#interpolatename) from the webpack/loader-utils.

 ## API